 A major Greek cultural event in Switzerland was the 'Eretria' exhibition in Basel in 2010–11, which showcased artefacts found by Swiss archaeologists since 1972 on the site of the ancient city of Eretria.

 According to the Statistics on the Swiss Abroad, 3,101 Swiss nationals were living in Greece at the end of 2016.

 History of bilateral relations

 Switzerland has had a diplomatic representation in Greece since 1895, when it opened a consulate general in Patras.
-Later a legation was established in Athens, followed by an embassy since 1954.
+It subsequently opened a legation in Athens, which was upgraded to an embassy in 1954.

-During the German occupation of Greece from 1941 to 1944 the Swiss consulate supported the efforts of the International Committee of the Red Cross (ICRC) to assist the starving population.
-After the Second World War two Swiss citizens did a great deal to promote Greek culture in Switzerland: Pavlos Tsermias, a correspondent for the Neue Zürcher Zeitung and professor of Modern Greek; and Bertrand Bouvier, a professor at the University of Geneva, translator and editor of Greek texts.
+During the German occupation of Greece from 1941–44, the Swiss consulate supported the efforts of the International Committee of the Red Cross (ICRC) to assist the starving population.
+After the Second World War two Swiss nationals were particularly active in promoting Greek culture: Pavlos Tsermias, a correspondent for the Neue Zürcher Zeitung and professor of Modern Greek, and Bertrand Bouvier, a professor at the University of Geneva, translator and editor of Greek texts.

-Before and during the Congress of Vienna in 1815, Ioannis Capodistria, a native of Corfu in the service of Tsar Alexander I of Russia, laboured successfully for the reorganisation of the Swiss Confederation and for the international recognition of Swiss neutrality.
+During the negotiations surrounding the Congress of Vienna in 1815, Ioannis Kapodistrias, a native of Corfu in the service of Tsar Alexander I of Russia, successfully secured the reorganisation of the Swiss Confederation and international recognition of Switzerland's neutrality.

-The Greek uprising of 1821 against Ottoman rule led to the creation of an independent Greek state in 1830.
+The Greek uprising of 1821 against Ottoman rule led to the establishment of an independent Greek state in 1830.
 Prominent figures from Switzerland supported the Greek rebels.
-Two Swiss personalities famous in Greece are the banker Jean-Gabriel Eynard, and Johann-Jakob Meyer, founder of the first Greek daily newspaper.
+The memory of two Swiss personalities is still honoured in Greece: the banker Jean-Gabriel Eynard, and Johann-Jakob Meyer, founder of the first Greek daily newspaper.